-Seminars are run on all five Victorian campuses and at off-campus locations - you are welcome to attend any seminar on any campus.
-If you are on one of the smaller campuses you should know about the free shuttle bus that runs between the metropolitan campuses.
+Seminars are run on all four Victorian campuses and at off-campus locations - you are welcome to attend any seminar on any campus.
+If you are on one of the smaller campuses get familiar with the inter-campus shuttle bus service.

 Social events and staying informed

 After all that intellectual stimulation you’ll need to debrief and share experiences with other postgraduates at the MPA's social events such as free lunches & postgrad outings.